uthpalaherath/uthpalaherath.github.io/_posts/2025-02-19-New-podcast-release.md

 Here’s a sneak preview of the content you can look forward to in each episode of the podcast series.

-**Episode 1: Building inclusive communities and international perspectives**<br>
+**Episode 1: Building welcoming communities and international perspectives**<br>
-Learn how a diverse Duke community fosters a supportive environment at Duke and the resources available for international students and scholars.
+Learn how a broad Duke community fosters a supportive environment at Duke and the resources available for international students and scholars.

 **Episode 2: Navigating professional growth-alumni insights, AI tools, and academic paths**<br>
 Ever wonder how to leverage alumni networks, harness AI for efficiency, or chart the right career path for you?
 In this episode, we bring you practical wisdom from successful Duke graduates and postdocs and offer insider tips to keep you moving forward in your career.